mina-tang/RecipeForSuccess/index.md

 Maybe Gertrude should consider participating in a Romance or Relationship movie.
 I'm sure this would suit her well. 😊

 ## Box Office Hit or Critics' Darling?
 Can a Movie Have It All? 🎞️
---> to be good or to be successful

 Now let's review the same plot as before, but instead of measuring the average effect a genre has on the box office revenue, let's see the effect on the average rating.